scientific-python/scientific-python-archive/summits/2023/2023-invite.md

 - April planning meeting (TBD)
 - May 22-26, 2023 Summit

+The planning meetings will have two or three "parallel tracks" so that smaller groups can focus on their subprojects.
+Attendees should arrive the day before the summit starts, and stay for the entire duration of the summit.

 ## Pre-Summit Planning

-Participants will be responsible for attending two or more one-hour video meetings and for participating in a planning repository via PRs, issues—as both contributors and reviewers.
+Participants will be responsible for attending two or more one-hour video meetings (the planning meetings mentioned above) and for participating in a planning repository via PRs, issues—as both contributors and reviewers.
+There is no heavy top-down structure: participants themselves will organize the work that needs to be done ahead of time.
-The work plan will be decided before the meeting, and includes deciding on topics, dividing the work, and scheduling the meeting.
+They will deciding on topics, divide the work, and schedule the meeting.

 ## Summit Execution

+The goal of the summit is to be a hands-on work meeting.
+That said, there will be some free time scheduled to brainstorm new ideas, and to discuss current community projects and activities.

 ## Post-Summit Implementation